 Tip 3: Utilize social media

 Have a solid social media plan.
 Simply use your phone to take photos or video of your students or their families.*

 Ask whoever will be impacted by the goal to say a personal message to donors.
 This is a great way to capture material for 3-4 posts.
 Also, it makes life less hectic when you do it all at once.

 Here are the types of posts you’ll need:

 1. “Why giving matters.”

-- Share a video or photo and quote from a student explaining why they need a new tablet.
+- Share a video or photo and quote from a student explaining why they need a new tablet or update school gym.

 2. “This is what your gift will do.”

-- Ask some students to talk about how new tablets would make their life better and record it on your phone.
+- Ask some students to talk about how your donation would make their life better and record it on your phone.

 - Make sure your total video clip is no longer than 30 seconds.
 Generally, the shorter the video, the more effective and more likely to get shared on social media.

 3. “Thank you for giving!”